akhiladatta/EE4371-IITM-DSA/Final-Exam/Q5/README.md

 0 10000
 10900 0

-Explanation : Maximum possible return is possible if we invest in 2nd investment option for the 1st year and 1st investment option for the 2nd year.
+**Explanation**:

-i.e ((10000*1.1)-100)*1.12 = 12208
+Maximum possible return is possible if we invest in 2nd investment option for the 1st year and 1st investment option for the 2nd year, i.e ((10000*1.1)-100)*1.12 = 12208.

-Note : you need to output investment amount for each instrument(n) for year year as matrix above
+**Note**: you need to output investment amount for each instrument(n) for year year as matrix above

 A checker script is added in the folder, to check whether you have missed fee constraint while you invest in next years.